 March 29, 2017 12:00 PM

 This installment features a conversation between Enid and Nate Ancell Professor of Physics, Bulbul Chakraborty and Priyamvada Natarajan, Yale University, a theoretical astrophysicist interested in cosmology, gravitational lensing and black hole physics.
 Her research involves mapping the detailed distribution of dark matter in the universe, exploiting the bending of light en-route to us from distant galaxies.
 In particular, she has focused on making dark matter maps of clusters of galaxies, the largest known repositories of dark matter.

 April 19, 2017 12:00 PM

 This talk features a conversation between Professor Emerita of American Studies and Women’s, Gender, and Sexuality Studies Joyce Antler and Amalia Bob-Waksberg (Brandeis ‘14), who will talk about social activism at Brandeis across the generations.

 Welcome to the website of the Women’s, Gender, and Sexuality Studies Program (WGS) at Brandeis.
 We are a community of undergraduates, graduate students, faculty, staff and Board members from a range of disciplines and backgrounds.
 Together we ask questions about intersectional aspects of women, gender and sexuality in classes, lectures and a range of public events.

 We offer an undergraduate major and minor in Women’s, Gender and Sexuality Studies and help to support the undergraduate minor in Sexuality and Queer Studies (SQS).
-We also offer a standalone MA in Women’s & Gender Studies and 10 joint MA programs in which graduate students focus on WGS and another discipline.
+We also offer a standalone MA in Women’s, Gender & Sexuality Studies and 10 joint MA programs in which graduate students focus on WGS and another discipline.
 We collaborate with a range of groups on campus and are generously supported by our National Board.